2022 Legislative Campaign to End Oil Drilling Off the California Coast

 We Can’t Do It Without Your Help!

-We have assembled the best team of professional advocates in California and Sacramento to implement a strategy that will effectively counter the lies we will hear from the Big Oil.
-With leading environmental organizations like the Center for Biological Diversity and other partners, as well as allies such as the environmental warrior, Jane Fonda, already in our corner, we have the core team to battle the oil industry.
+We have assembled the best team of professional advocates in California and Sacramento to implement a strategy that will effectively counter the lies we will hear from Big Oil.
+With leading environmental organizations like the Center for Biological Diversity and other partners, we have the core team to battle the oil industry.
 The last piece is YOU!

 With the recent COP26 proposals and the IPCC Sixth Assessment Report on the state of the climate being referred to as a “Code Red for Humanity,” it is imperative that we end our worldwide addiction to fossil fuels.
 California’s oil is some of the most difficult and expensive to extract, meaning that it results in even more greenhouse gas emissions.
 End offshore drilling off the coast of California is the logical first step to a clean energy future.

-Please sign up for our newsletter to stay up to date and receive action alerts on when and how to let your elected representatives know they must end offshore oil production off our coasts!
+Please sign up for our newsletter to stay up to date and receive action alerts on when and how to let your elected representatives know they must end offshore oil production off our coasts and when you can join meetings and key events.
+And please consider joining our team and donating now.
+We need you!